Follow us on Social Media

 Students who are nominated to study abroad by Santa Clara University to participate in an SCU-approved program, and confirm their participation after receiving a nomination, will be required to submit a program-specific application to their program provider or host institution.

 This is referred to as "Phase 2" of the application process.

 Students will receive further information about their Phase 2 application via email after securing a nomination from Santa Clara University.
 Students are responsible for verifying their phase 2 application deadlines with their individual program.

 Due to the competitive nature of study abroad during fall, winter, and spring terms students have the opportunity to be considered for up to:

 2 Fall, Winter, or Spring programs AND

 - 1 Summer program (if the student would be open to attending a summer program)

-Summer students do not need to list additional program preferences because the summer term is not competitive.
-So long as they meet the eligibility requirements and submit an application by the deadline, they will be nominated to their program.
+Summer students DO NOT need to list additional program preferences because the summer term is not competitive.
+So long as they meet the eligibility requirements and submit an application by the deadline, they will be nominated to the program they applied for.

 Credit earned on an SCU-approved study abroad program counts toward graduation requirements either as elective credit or, with appropriate approval, may fulfill major, minor, and core requirements.
 Grades are calculated into the Santa Clara University GPA, and all credit and grades appear on the Santa Clara University transcript.